Bulimulus sporadicus (d’Orbigny, 1835)

 On 9/13-14/2012 the CSX Transportation railroad line just south of West Beaver Street (the same area of town where the Bulimulus were initially found at the Duval Container Company in 2009) was surveyed and and five locations were checked.
 Of the five, three had a thriving population of Bulimulus and at two locations Praticolella mexicana were found.
 Sites with Bulimulus populations were the Stockton Street image of specimens - site image, King Street image of specimens - site image, and McDuff Avenue image of specimens - site image railroad crossings (see map below).
 The Stockton Street location had an extremely large population - the largest seen thus far found at any location - and were present on both the east and west sides of the street.

 On 9/16/2012 yet another CSX Transportation railroad line in the same area of town was surveyed.
 A small population of Bulimulus was discovered at the CSX railroad crossing near 2096 Dennis Street site image.
 This location is not far from where Harry Lee initially discovered the Bulimulus behind the Duval Container Company but is on a different railroad line (see map below).
-Additionally, it was discovered that the Duval Container Company population had spread considerably with Bulimulus present on abandoned buildings on South Myrtle Avenue for a distance of two blocks from Dennis Street to Swan Street - a location a block away from the previously known population.
-This represents the first indication that the species is spreading away from its apparent point of introduction.
+Additionally, it was discovered that the Duval Container Company population had spread considerably with Bulimulus present on abandoned buildings and under vegetation/debris on South Myrtle Avenue to at least Elm Street which is a considerable distance south the Duval Container Company.

 On 9/21/2012 the CSX Transportation railroad line just south of West Beaver Street was surveyed further to the west and a large thriving Bulimulus population was found at the Lane Avenue railroad crossing site image.
 The snails were present on both the northeast and southeast areas of the crossing.
 This location is 2.8 miles west of the previously known westerly population on this railroad line at McDuff Avenue (see map below).